Tradeoffs and Comparison Complexity

-The postulates of similarity and dominance are not only satisfied by our representations, but also are key in characterizing them; we show that axioms on binary choice behavior corresponding to the postulates of similarity and dominance, in tandem with other easily understood axioms, characterize our representations for $\tau_{xy}$ in each domain. \\ \\ \textit{\textbf{Behavioral implications}}.
-To study the behavioral implications of tradeoff-based comparison complexity beyond binary choice, we embed our theory of complexity in a multinomial choice model.
-In the model, the DM faces a menu of options and chooses based on noisy signals of the ordinal value comparison between each pair of options, where the precision of each signal is governed by the ease of comparison.

-This model generates two key implications.
+We formalize this in a model of imprecise comparisons, in which a decision-maker (DM) is uncertain over the value of each option, $v_x$, and chooses based on noisy signals of how they compare.
+The precision of each signal, $\tau_{xy}$, captures the ease of comparison between $x$ and $y$.
+We specify $\tau_{xy}$ in multiattribute, lottery, and intertemporal choice, developing concrete measures of comparison complexity that reflect the difficulty of making tradeoffs in each domain.

+These measures are grounded by two shared properties: similarity and dominance.
+First, holding fixed value differences, options are easier to compare if they are more \textit{similar} across features.
+Formally, the ease of comparison $\tau_{xy}$ is increasing in the \textit{value-dissimilarity ratio} $|v_x-v_y|/d(x,y)$, where $d(x,y)$ is a distance metric.
+Intuitively, similar options require less aggregation of tradeoffs to compare, as one can divert attention from congruent features and more easily assess differences.
+This principle is motivated by insights from psychology \citep{tversky_substitutability_1969} and our formalism follows recent work in decision theory \citep{he_moderate_2024}.
+To put structure on $d(x,y)$, we appeal to our second principle: options are maximally easy to compare when there is \textit{dominance}---that is, when there are no tradeoffs.
+Domain-specific dominance notions give rise to tractable dissimilarity measures in each domain.

+These complexity measures have transparent behavioral implications for binary choice.
+Our model belongs to the moderate utility class axiomatized by \citet{he_moderate_2024}, where binary choice probabilities depend on value differences normalized by a distance metric.
+Building on this decision-theoretic framework, we show that axioms on binary choice behavior corresponding to similarity and dominance, together with other easily-understood axioms, characterize the implications of our complexity measures for binary choice in each domain. \\

+\textit{\textbf{Rationalizing behavioral regularities}}.
+Using our model of imprecise comparisons, we show that tradeoff-based comparison complexity can account for a broad set of regularities central to behavioral economics and recent work on complexity, and generates novel testable implications.

+These regularities follow from two key predictions of the model.